cixzhang/papergen/README.md

 ### render

-Render method should take a receivePage method which will return the next available page as an SVGElement.
-The page module can call this method multiple times to render more than 1 page, for example, rendering a spread.
-Render can also take in inputs as a dictionary in the second parameter.
-The input dictionary will contain the keys defined in the inputs section and their user defined values.
+The render method receives 2 parameters: **renderer** and **options**.
+Options are the values of the inputs.
+The renderer is an object with the following methods:

+### renderer.createPage

+Returns a page as a div HTMLElement.
+Render elements into this page.
+You can call this method multiple times inside render to render multiple pages.

 ### example